Beyond the Hype: A Real-World Evaluation of the Impact and Cost of Machine Learning-Based Malware Detection: Introduction

-For our analysis, we selected four commercially available malware detection tools, two endpoint detection tools, and two network-level tools.
-The first endpoint malware detector is solely signature based and was chosen as a baseline to represent the status quo for malware defenses.
-The second endpoint malware detection tool claims to use no signatures, relying only on supervised learning techniques.
-This tool was chosen to allow comparison across the signature vs. the ML dichotomy of endpoint detection products currently available.
+We were given licenses from four vendors for experimentation under the agreement that results could only be released with anonymity; we are unable to provide any details that might disclose the vendors or their intellectual property.
+The four COTS tools used in this experiment---two endpoint detection tools, one signature based and one claiming to be solely ML based (supervised learning with no signatures), and two network-level tools, both ML based with one claiming static analysis (does not execute files) and the other claiming dynamic analysis (executes files in a sandbox)---provide representatives of different available malware detection approaches.
+The first endpoint malware detector being solely signature based is considered a baseline to represent the status quo for modern commercial malware defenses.
 Both network detection tools perform file extraction from packets (whereas endpoint detectors scan files on each host), and both claim to use ML techniques to detect files.
-The first employs static analysis to feed an ensemble of ML and signature-based subdetectors, and the second performs dynamic analysis to feed an ML file classifier.
+The first tool uses static analysis and an ensemble of ML- and signature-based detectors.
+The second tool performs dynamic analysis to feed an ML classifier.
+See Section \ref{sec:tools}.
+We note that two types of commercially available malware detectors are not represented in this study: those that leverage a cloud connection for interactive intelligence (which can be at the host and/or network level) and network-level detectors that are solely signature based.

-We configured a network at the National Cyber Range (NCR) (see Section~\ref{sec:experiment}) to deliver 2,554 malware and 982 benignware samples of varying file types to hosts to test each of the selected tools.
-Zero-days, specially crafted malware never seen in the wild, were also included to test the ability of these tools to identify novel threats (see Figure \ref{fig:experiment-diagram}).
+To test these technologies, we configured a network at the National Cyber Range (NCR) \cite{ferguson2014ncr} (see Section \ref{sec:experiment}) to deliver 2,554 malware and 982 benignware samples of varying file types to hosts.
+Zero-days (specially crafted malware never seen in the wild), files to mimic advanced persistent threat (APT) actions, and polyglots (files functioning with multiple file types) were also included to test the capability of these tools to identify novel threats (see Figure \ref{fig:experiment-diagram}).